EnderAO737/codex-web-server/README.md

 ## Routing

-To define routes for your server, use the `createRoute` method.
+To define routes for your server, use the createRoute method().
 This method takes three parameters: the virtual path, the actual path, and the content type.
 Here's an example:

 > server.createRoute('/', 'index.html', 'text/html');

-In this example, when users navigate to the root URL (`/`), they will be served the `index.html` file with a content type of `text/html`.
+In this example, when users navigate to the root URL ('/'), they will be served the index.html file with a content type of 'text/html'.

 ## Starting the Server

-Finally, to start the server, call the `startServer` method with the port number as an argument.
+Finally, to start the server, call the startServer() method with the port number as an argument.
 For example, to start the server on port 8000, run:

 > server.startServer(8000);